JuliaMath/FastPow.jl/README.md

 # FastPow

-This package provides a macro `@fastpow` that can speed up the computation of *integer powers* in any block of Julia code by transforming them into *optimal sequences of multiplications*, with a slight sacrifice in accuracy compared to Julia's built-in `x^n` function.
+This package provides a macro `@fastpow` that can speed up the computation of *integer powers* in any Julia expression by transforming them into *optimal sequences of multiplications*, with a slight sacrifice in accuracy compared to Julia's built-in `x^n` function.